Loop coproduct in Morse and Floer homology: Viterbo's isomorphism revisited

 Following~\cite{AS}, for $a\in\Crit(S_L)$ and $x\in\Crit(A_H)$ we consider the space

-where $W^-(a)$ denotes the stable manifold for the gradient flow of $S_L$ and $\pi:T^*M\to M$ is the projection.
-(It is sometimes useful to view $W^-(a)$ as the unstable manifold for the negative gradient flow of $S_L$.)
+where $W^-(a)$ denotes the stable manifold for the pseudo-gradient flow of $S_L$ and $\pi:T^*M\to M$ is the projection.
+(It is sometimes useful to view $W^-(a)$ as the unstable manifold for the negative pseudo-gradient flow of $S_L$.)
 For generic $H$ this is a manifold of dimension

 The signed count of $0$-dimensional spaces $\MM(a;x)$ defines a chain map

 It was shown in~\cite{AS} that the induced map on homology is an isomorphism

 For $u\in\MM(a;x)$ consider the loop $(q,p)=u(0,\cdot):S^1\to T^*M$ at $s=0$.
 The definition of the Legendre transform yields the estimate